Hedge funds line up bets on Spain's debt woes

 He has paired this position with a short bet on Spanish government bonds.

-“We expect the sovereign spread could go wider whereas the corporate fundamentals of strong well run companies will be realized by the market,” he said.
+“We expect the sovereign spread could go wider whereas the corporate fundamentals of strong well run companies will be realised by the market,” he said.

 “I think the Spanish yield curve is too flat...
 I think Spain will be around in a year,” he said.
 “Sovereigns will have cash for the shorter maturity bonds.
 It’s only in the longer-term that it (the debt problem) is really reflected.”